nameer-rizvi/spa_boilerplate/README.md

 `npm i`

-...I forget this one all the time: when you clone/download a repo, you HAVE to install the packages first..to make the app work.
+...I forget this one all the time: when you clone/download a repo, you HAVE to install the packages first in order to make the app twork for ya ;)

 `npm run wp-static`